nathanielburman/cult-cat-girls/README.md

 # cult-cat-girls

-1. you are a cat
+1. you are a cat or kitten
-2. you are a kitten or
+2. you can purr
-   a cat
 3. you have cat ears
 4. you have fangs; kittens have sharp fangs and teeth
 5. you have cat claws; kittens have sharp claws